maxtcurie/SLiM/README.md

 # SLiM
-The Slab Like Microtearing mode model
+The Slab Like Microtearing mode (SLiM) model

 This software provides a rapid assessment of the slab-like microtearing mode using a global linear dispersion model, which takes minutes to calculate the growth rate and frequency of a given mode.
+Potentially uses 10^-5 of the computation resources for discharge study.
+For detail, one can check on the site(under construction): https://www.drmcurie.com/project-page/Research_Projects/SLiM

 SLiM EXE can be found from this link: https://drive.google.com/drive/folders/12e1t6liY5JztwOBOLehPoV8GbfORn_j8?usp=sharing